v-gajjar/minesweeper-docs/src/content/docs/guides/game-rules.md

+---
+title: How to Play
+description: Learn the rules, controls, and core objectives of Minesweeper.
+---

 ### How to Play

 Minesweeper begins with all cells hidden.
 Once you make your **first move**, a set number of mines are randomly placed on the board — but never on that first cell.